simranss/flutter_iterable_dropdown/README.md

 ### Grouping options
 Options can be grouped by a certain field or a combination of fields.
 The same label can appear twice if they are in separate groups.
 This will present hierarchy to the options.

-### Network Builder
-Options will be fetched using a future, most probably through an API.
-The `Future` will be called only once.
-The dropdown will be in a state of loading until the options are fetched.

 ## Additional information